Arizona Criminal Court Sentencing Chart

 Deterrence and the Death Penalty (National Research Council, 2012)

-This law school affiliated resource provides information about countries' posture on the death penalty, along with a blog and information about efforts to oppose capital punishment.
+This center, affiliated with Cornell Law School, provides information about countries' posture on the death penalty, along with a blog and information about efforts to oppose capital punishment.

 Criminal Justice Abstracts with Full Text (available on campus or remotely with ASURITE)